Heinrich Zemo: Fictional character biography

-Dr. Heinrich Zemo (a.k.a. the 12th Baron Zemo) was one of the top scientists in the Nazi Party.
+Heinrich Zemo, the 12th Baron Zemo, was one of the top scientists in the Nazi Party.
 Zemo fought both Captain America and his allies the Howling Commandos during World War II.
 A brilliant and sadistic scientific genius, Zemo created many weapons of mass destruction for Hitler's army, including a large-scale death ray cannon, a disintegration pistol that was a miniaturized version of his death ray, and primitive androids of considerable strength and durability.
-Heinrich's intelligence was only matched by his sadism, as he routinely tested his deadly weapons on innocent people, both prisoner and civilian, inside the Third Reich.
+Zemo's intelligence was only matched by his sadism, as he routinely tested his deadly weapons on innocent people, both prisoner and civilian, inside the Third Reich.
 This ultimately came to a head during an early encounter with the Howling Commandos, when Zemo decided to test an experimental death ray cannon on a nearby German town.
-The death ray killed hundreds of innocent German civilians as a result, making Zemo a mass murderer.
+The death ray killed hundreds of civilians, making Zemo a mass murderer.
 Though he arrogantly believed that he could frame the Allied Forces for his act of mass murder, Nick Fury and the Howling Commandos exposed Zemo's role in the town's destruction, resulting in Zemo becoming a reviled figure throughout Europe, even amongst his fellow Germans.

 In an attempt to regain a level of anonymity, Zemo began wearing a reddish-pink hood over his face as he continued to build weapons for the Nazis.
-His activities ultimately drew the attention of Captain America, resulting in a confrontation just as Heinrich was ready to unveil his newest scientific breakthrough: Adhesive X, an extremely strong adhesive that could not be dissolved or removed by any known process at the time; it was only after the war that the adhesive-using villain Paste-Pot Pete found a way to neutralize it.
+His activities ultimately drew the attention of Captain America, resulting in a confrontation just as Zemo was ready to unveil his newest scientific breakthrough: Adhesive X, an extremely strong adhesive that could not be dissolved or removed by any known process at the time; it was only after the war that Paste-Pot Pete found a way to neutralize it.

-In order to ensure that the Nazis could not use Adhesive X against Allied troops, Captain America confronted Zemo in an attempt to destroy the limited supply.
-Captain America threw the shield at the vat to release the adhesive onto the ground.
+To ensure that the Nazis could not use Adhesive X against Allied troops, Captain America confronted Zemo in an attempt to destroy the limited supply.
+Captain America threw his shield at the vat to release the adhesive onto the ground.
 Zemo, however, was standing right next to the vat containing the chemical, which poured over his hooded face.
-The adhesive quickly seeped inside and permanently attached the hood to Heinrich's flesh, preventing Zemo from ever removing his hood.
+The adhesive quickly seeped inside and permanently attached the hood to Zemo's face.

-Though Zemo could still see through the eye holes of the hood, as well as hear, breathe, and speak through the thin fabric of the cloth that made up the hood, Zemo could no longer eat normally (due to the hood having no mouth hole) and had to be fed intravenously.
-Heinrich quickly recovered, but having his hood permanently attached to his face drove the Nazi scientist insane.
-Adopting a new costume to go along with his new hooded face, Zemo went from becoming a normal, if not infamous, Nazi scientist to become an active field agent for the Third Reich, leading German troops into combat and espionage missions.
+Though Zemo could still see through the eye holes of the hood, as well as hear, breathe, and speak through the thin fabric of the cloth, Zemo could no longer eat normally and had to be fed intravenously.
+Zemo quickly recovered, but having his hood permanently attached to his face drove him insane.
+Adopting a new costume, Zemo went from becoming a normal, if not infamous, Nazi scientist to become an active field agent for the Third Reich, leading German troops into combat and espionage missions.